SRG5/helm-docker-gitlab/README.md

 This project demonstrates a full CI/CD pipeline using **GitLab CI**, **Docker Hub**, **Helm**, and **GitLab Pages** to deploy a simple Flask app on a Kubernetes cluster.

-It is designed for beginners who want to learn how CI/CD pipelines, Docker, Helm charts, and Kubernetes deployments work together.
+it showcases core DevOps principles such as CI/CD pipelines, Docker, Helm charts, and Kubernetes deployments work together.

 ---